 - 1. The library digitizes local community information and makes it available electronically to the public. - 2.
 The library applies for E-rate funding discounts. - 3.
-The library provides the following minimum numbers of public access computers per 1,000 population served:
+The library provides the following minimum numbers of public access, internet and/or OPAC accessible computing devices per 1,000 population served: